 This artistic photography exhibition showcases the natural environment from two perspectives: the big picture, titled ‘Keeping Your Distance’ and the intimate point of view, titled ‘Up Close and Personal’.
 Sometimes the boundaries blur.

 The photographic gaze for this exhibition extends proudly across the Central Highlands and Western Victoria.
 From detailed portraits of trees and birds to rolling fields back-dropped by ancient volcanic mountains, the viewer can experience a holistic view of the profoundly beautiful Australian landscape and environment.

 The exhibition showcases 34 original photographs taken on location in: Addington, Ascot, Glenbrae, Halls Gap, Lake Learmonth, Lake Wendouree, Maldon, Mount Beckworth, Mount Bolton, Mount Bunninyong, Mount Elephant, Mount Greenoch, Murra Warra, Weatherboard, Willaura and Windermere.
 This is the first time any of these images have been exhibited.
-A selection of them will also appear on the Visualising Ballarat website, hosted by CeRDI, when that goes live later this month.
+For information purposes, diluted thumbnail versions also appear on the Visualising Ballarat website, hosted by CeRDI.

 Laurie enjoys finding unique angles on, and insights into, texture and repetition, using natural light and traditional, unmodified methods.
 Ailsa seeks balance and symmetry in what she’s viewing, and is interested in composition and detail.
 Ailsa curated this exhibition.

 You can read more about it in this article, with thanks to Deakin University's 'Contemporary Histories Research Group'.

 They Might be Giants, Mount Beckworth, Laurie Brackley